Information for patients

 Telephone consultation

-During this you need to be on your own, somewhere safe where you can speak openly.
-A Specialist nurse will confirm your personal details, take a medical history and discuss your treatment options.
-We will also talk about your future contraception needs and Sexual Health screening.
+We will also talk about your future contraceptive needs and sexual health screening.
 A follow-up appointment will then be booked with the doctor.

-Clinic appointment / Stage 1
+Clinic appointment/Stage 1

-You will be seen by the nurse who will take your temperature, blood pressure, pulse and oxygen saturations, and check your weight and height.
-A self-taken low vaginal swab will be offered at the appointment to test for chlamydia and gonorrhoea.
+You will be seen by a Nurse who will take your temperature, blood pressure, pulse and oxygen saturation levels.
+Check your weight and height.

-You must be certain before going ahead with a medical termination, as the tablet alone could result in miscarriage or pregnancy complications if the pregnancy is continued.
-If you are at all unsure about having your pregnancy terminated, please let your nurse know.
+If you are at all unsure about having your pregnancy terminated, please let your Nurse know.
 If you need more time, another appointment will be arranged.
 You will be given time to make up your mind.

-You are advised not to drink alcohol and to stop or reduce smoking during your treatment as this may increase bleeding.
+You are advised not to drink alcohol, and to stop or reduce smoking during your treatment as this may increase bleeding.

 If you have any worries or concerns, you can contact the ward at any time.